2nd Corinthians Chapter 1– John Karmelich

 c)

-Paul mentions boasting
+Paul mentions

-in these verses.
-Isn't
+boasting in these verses.
+Isn't boasting

-the same time, what Paul is talking about here is not self-boasting but
+others?
+Generally, that is true.
+At the same time, what Paul is talking about

-boasting about the faith of others.
+here is not self-boasting but boasting about the faith of others.

 i)

-In other words to brag
+In other words to

-it gets the focus on others and not oneself.
+as it gets the focus on others and not oneself.

 18.

-Because I was confident of this, I
+Verse 15: Because I was confident of this, I planned to

-planned to visit you first so that you might benefit twice.
-16 I
+visit you first so that you might benefit twice.
+16 I planned to

-that in the same breath I say, "Yes, yes" and "No, no"?
+the same breath I say, "Yes, yes" and "No, no"?

 a)

-Apparently as part of
+Apparently as

-Paul's travel plans, he planned on making two visits to Corinth.
+part of Paul's travel plans, he planned on making two visits to Corinth.
+One was on his way to Macedonia and another

-another on the way back from Macedonia to Judea (i.e., Israel).
+on the way back from Macedonia to Judea (i.e., Israel).
+That is what Paul meant by the Corinthian

 church having benefited twice.